arve0/master/thesis.md

 }
 \caption{\textbf{(a)} When having a tilted specimen plane, stage z-coordinate must
          be adjusted to keep specimen in focus when moving x- or y-coordinate.
-         Also, the seam between images will not be from the same physical area, which might cause some trouble for thicker samples when they are stitched.
+         Also, the seam between images is not be from the same physical area, which might cause some trouble for thicker samples when they are stitched.
          \textbf{(b)} Stage insert which allows the user to adjust the specimen